I discovered openHASP while I was searching for projects

 I started prototyping an interlocking structure in the shape of a octothorpe (#).

-This turned out to be a lot of ugly code, and so I got sucked into an advanced-openscad black-hole and found a cleaner solution.
+This turned out to be a lot of ugly code, and so I got sucked into rabit hole of optimising my openscad model and found a cleaner solution.

 I have used an Ergotron standing desk for 5 years, then it broke, right out of